isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2125.md

 ---
-title: Automatic Seed Plug Transplanter
+title: Automatic Seed Sowing Machine
 permalink: /productivity-solutions-grant/solutionrepo/solution2125
 ---

 ### Description

-A machine that completes transplantation.
+A machine that sow seeds at a specified depth and position and ensures uniform and consistent seed distribution

 ### Details of Solution